Report on the designation of the Tuvaijuittuq Marine Protected Area

 As the MPA is adjacent to the Inuvialuit Settlement Region, engagement with the Government of the Northwest Territories and the Inuvialuit Regional Corporation was undertaken.
 In addition to letters being sent from DFO and the PCA, key partners in the Northwest Territories and the Inuvialuit Settlement Region have primarily been engaged through the Beaufort Sea Partnership Regional Coordination Committee, which is composed of the Inuvialuit Regional Corporation, the Inuvialuit Game Council, the Fisheries Joint Management Committee, the PCA, Crown-Indigenous Relations and Northern Affairs Canada, Environment and Climate Change Canada, Natural Resources Canada, Transport Canada, the Government of the Northwest Territories, and the Yukon government.

 In early September 2018, a proposed phased approach to protecting the High Arctic Basin was presented to the Beaufort Sea Partnership Regional Coordinating Committee and the Inuvialuit Game Council at regular meetings.
-The Inuvialuit Regional Corporation indicated that it will not support the establishment of new MPAs in the Inuvialuit Settlement Region until Inuvialuit concerns with the current MPA funding model and the 2016 Arctic oil and gas moratorium are addressed.
+Partners expressed concerns about the establishment of additional MPAs and the current MPA funding model.
+Support would not be given until these concerns, in addition to the 2016 Arctic oil and gas moratorium were addressed.
 The proposal yielded no comments or questions from participants.

 Also in September 2018, the proposed approach was presented to the Fisheries Joint Management Committee at a face-to-face meeting.
 The Fisheries Joint Management Committee requested continued engagement on the MPA proposal.